torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 I do NOT have a lab with 30+ different grabber boards and a PAL/NTSC/SECAM test signal generator at home, so I often can't reproduce your problems.
 This makes debugging very difficult for me.
-If you have some knowledge and spare time, please try to fix this yourself (patches very welcome of course...)
-You know: The linux slogan is "Do it yourself".
+If you have some kyeswledge and spare time, please try to fix this yourself (patches very welcome of course...)
+You kyesw: The linux slogan is "Do it yourself".

 There is a mailing list at